The Wall Walk

 1045

-• Break for morning tea… your organisation arranges this and someone to bless the food beforehand
+• Break for morning tea… your organisation arranges this and someone to give thanks for the food beforehand

 1100